decentralized-identity/ion/docs/Q-and-A.md

 (_@csuwildcat_)

 # Q&A section ION operational

+## *Q: Is ION a coin or an ICO?
+**This has absolutely nothing to do with** that abandoned ICO coin!
+ION has no token or blockchain of its own.

 ## **Q:  What would be the specs for an ION node, excluding Bitcoin Core ressources consumption?
 Not much, basically just storage growth as the network is utilized.
 There's hardly any computation on operation ingest, so it's not going to hit a CPU hard.\